quicwg/base-drafts/draft-ietf-quic-transport.md

 If a sender runs out of flow control credit, it will be unable to send new data.
 That is, the sender is blocked.
-A blocked sender SHOULD send a STREAM_BLOCKED or BLOCKED frame.
+A blocked sender SHOULD send a STREAM_DATA_BLOCKED or DATA_BLOCKED frame.
 A receiver uses these frames for debugging purposes.
-A receiver MUST NOT wait for a STREAM_BLOCKED or BLOCKED frame before sending MAX_STREAM_DATA or MAX_DATA, since doing so will mean that a sender will be blocked for an entire round trip and the peer may never send a STREAM_BLOCKED or BLOCKED frame.
+A receiver MUST NOT wait for a STREAM_DATA_BLOCKED or DATA_BLOCKED frame before sending MAX_STREAM_DATA or MAX_DATA, since doing so will mean that a sender will be blocked for an entire round trip and the peer may never send a STREAM_DATA_BLOCKED or DATA_BLOCKED frame.

 It is generally considered best to not let the sender go into quiescence if avoidable.
 To avoid blocking a sender, and to reasonably account for the possibility of loss, a receiver should send a MAX_DATA or MAX_STREAM_DATA frame at least two round trips before it expects the sender to get blocked.

-A sender sends a single BLOCKED or STREAM_BLOCKED frame only once when it reaches a data limit.
-A sender SHOULD NOT send multiple BLOCKED or STREAM_BLOCKED frames for the same data limit, unless the original frame is determined to be lost.
-Another BLOCKED or STREAM_BLOCKED frame can be sent after the data limit is increased.
+A sender sends a single STREAM_DATA_BLOCKED or DATA_BLOCKED frame only once when it reaches a data limit.
+A sender SHOULD NOT send multiple STREAM_DATA_BLOCKED or DATA_BLOCKED frames for the same data limit, unless the original frame is determined to be lost.
+Another STREAM_DATA_BLOCKED or DATA_BLOCKED frame can be sent after the data limit is increased.

 ## Stream Final Offset {#final-offset}